Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

-\paragraph{Quiescence is unchanged.} The structure of the Hamiltonian constraint resembles that of Bianchi IX, although with a deformed potential.
-The solutions exhibit similar characteristics to those of Bianchi IX: stretches of inertial motion known as \textit{Kasner epochs} when the potential term is negligible, interrupted by brief quasi-elastic bounces referred to as \textit{Taub transitions} that dissipate some of the shape momenta $k_1$, $k_2$ \cite{FlavioSDbook}.
+The structure of the Hamiltonian constraint in \cref{Hconstraint} resembles that of Bianchi IX, although with a deformed potential.
+The solutions exhibit similar characteristics to those of Bianchi IX: stretches of inertial motion known as \textit{Kasner epochs} when the potential term is negligible and the momenta $k_1$, $k_2$, and $k_3$ (as defined at the beginning of \cref{Sec5}) are conserved.
+These epochs are interrupted by brief quasielastic bounces referred to as \textit{Taub transitions}.
+During these transitions, some of the shape momenta, namely $k_1$ and $k_2$, are dissipated \cite{FlavioSDbook}.

-During a Kasner epoch, the dynamics can be well approximated by that of a free particle.
-In these phases, both the shape degrees of freedom $x^i$ and the scale degree of freedom $x^0$ evolve linearly w.r.t.~parameter time $t$, so the spatial volume $v$ decreases exponentially.
-Notice that the proper time $s$ measured by a comoving observer is exponentially related to $t$ ($s$ is proportional to the $t$-integral of the volume).
+During a Kasner epoch, the dynamics is well approximated by that of a free particle.
+In these phases, the shape degrees of freedom $x^1$, $x^2$, the scale degree of freedom $x^0$, and the scalar degree of freedom $x^3$ evolve linearly with respect to parameter time $t$, so the spatial volume $v$ (defined in \cref{def of volume}) decreases exponentially.
+It is noteworthy that the proper time measured by a comoving observer is exponentially related to $t$, that is, it is proportional to the $t$ integral of the volume \cite{Mercati_2019,FlavioSDbook}.
 Therefore, if a Kasner epoch were to extend all the way to the singularity at $t \to +\infty$, only a finite amount of proper time would have elapsed \cite{Mercati_2019}.

-Conversely, in a Taub transition, the configuration point bounces against the Bianchi-IX potential, leading to rapid changes in certain shape variables (such as the direction of motion in configuration space), while $x^0$ undergoes rapid changes in speed (\textit{i.e.},its conjugate momentum varies rapidly), but not significantly in magnitude.
-The resulting motion for $x^0$ is that of a segmented curve, with periods of straight-line motion separated by rapid changes in slope.
-Proper time remains finite all the way to the singularity.
-The Big Bang is thus reached within a finite amount of proper time, but the system undergoes an infinite number of Taub transitions.
-This chaotic behavior prevents certain degrees of freedom from having a well-defined limit at the singularity.
+Conversely, in a Taub transition, the configuration point rebounds against the Bianchi-IX potential, leading to rapid changes in certain functions of the shape variables (such as the direction of motion in configuration space).
+Simultaneously, $x^0$ undergoes rapid changes in speed (\textit{i.e.}, its conjugate momentum varies rapidly), but not significantly in magnitude.
+The resulting motion for $x^0$ is that of a segmented curve, with intervals of straight-line motion interspersed with rapid changes in slope.
+Proper time remains finite all the way to the singularity, namely the big bang is reached within a finite amount of proper time \cite{Mercati_2019,FlavioSDbook}.